-Hal’s Favorite Chocolate Chip Cookies were a big hit with our friends.
+Rye Flour Chocolate Chip Cookies were my follow-up to Hal's Favorite Chocolate Chip Cookies which were a big hit with friends.
 The spices and powdered sugar were one reason, but the texture also made the cookies special.
-They were lumpy, bumpy, had crispy edges, were chewy in the center, and kind of dense — not cakey at all.
-As much as we liked HAL’s, I wanted to try a non-spiced variation and came up with Rye Flour Chocolate Chip Cookies made with a combination of all-purpose and dark rye flour.
+They were lumpy, bumpy, had crispy edges, were chewy in the center, and kind of dense -- not cakey at all.
+As much as we liked HAL's, I wanted to try a non-spiced variation.
+That, and I wanted to try putting rye flour in the dough.

 The dark rye flour added a little nuttiness and was a fun addition, but I think a mixture of wheat flour would give the same results.
 Since this was a new recipe, I weighed most of my ingredients for accuracy.
 Given the nature of flour, I'm not so sure using volume measurements would be accurate, so use a scale if you have one.